jake-dame/reductor/report/report.md

 		.build();
 ```

+Motivation: the main impetus for writing builders was actually in trying to create test cases for myself as the program got more and more complex.
+It was becoming a real pain to have to go into MuseScore, configure a new score and file, do stuff there, then export MIDI, add that to the `Files` class (development utility class), etc.

+(MuseScore is good, but it is also *very* annoying.
+I will leave it at that.)

-Finally, and the main impetus for writing builders, is for ease in writing tests.
-I was needing really specific and SHORT (i.e. contained/focused) test cases, that were complex enough at this point in the project that it would be too unwieldy to try and craft them using what I had currently (i.e. no builder stuff).
-And it was really becoming a pain going into MuseScore, creating a "test score" snippet, exporting the MIDI, adding that into my `Files` development-helping class... just to test one tiny thing that I knew my internal representation had the ability to create really quickly.
+And this was all just to test one tiny thing that I knew my internal representation had the ability to create really quickly... if it weren't for the constructors and immutability and everything else.

-Thus, the `Phrase` and `PhraseBuilder` was created.
-It combines the `NoteBuilder` and `ChordBuilder` capabilities).
+Thus, the builders, and, finally, the `Phrase`/`PhraseBuilder` class.
+It combines the `NoteBuilder` and `ChordBuilder` capabilities and allows you to create one or more measures in an easy way.

-If you output the below (with the appropriate util call for writing midi files) and open it in MuseScore, it will look *exactly* like this, which is also the first measure of the e minor Chopin prelude:
+If you output the below (with the appropriate `util` calls for writing midi files, etc.) and open it in MuseScore, it will look exactly like this, which is also the first measure of the [e minor Chopin prelude](https://www.youtube.com/watch?v=Hj3daBN5F-o):

 ![noteBuilder](images/phrase_builder.png)

+(In fact, the above graphic/example was indeed produced using the `Phrase` class).

-Seems the .mark() and goToMark() stuff (fill in right hand; then go back and fill in left hand) is a commonly-arrived-at conclusion, because it's basically how MusicXML handles note appendage; the `PhraseBuilder` actually helped me understand the MusicXML paradigm a lot more quickly.
-With humility, this was a confidence boost in that I came up with something even remotely resembling an actual approach to doing `x` in a real-world application.
+Also, a small pride moment for me was: I devised the .mark() and goToMark() approach - fill in right hand, then go back and fill in left hand - because it seemed natural API-wise, but that's also basically how MusicXML handles note appendage, which I discovered a couple weeks later.
+So that was kind of a cool confidence boost for me (that I approached something independently that even remotely resembled an approach found in the real-world).

 ### Composite

-The `Noted` interface includes a single getter `getNotes()` - anyone implementing it needs to yield its Notes, whether it is a Note container, a container of Note containers, or even a Note itself.
+The `Noted` interface includes a single getter `getNotes()`.
+Any instance of any implementor needs to yield its Notes, whether it is a Note container, a container of Note containers, or even a Note itself.

-Here, the Measure does not need to know if the Column is returning a filtered/transformed collection of notes, or a deep or shallow copy, etc. It just calls `getNotes()` on all its constituent components (i.e. the Columns), and those components in turn call `getNotes()`, etc., until the leaf Note, which returns itself.
+Here, the `Measure` does not need to know if the `Column` is returning a filtered/transformed collection of notes, or a deep or shallow copy, etc.

+It just calls `getNotes()` on all its constituent components (i.e. the Columns), and those components in turn call `getNotes()`, etc., until the leaf element is reached (`Note`), which returns itself.

 ```java
 @Override